Capelli Sport

-Capelli Sport is an American sportswear and footwear company based in New York, United States, subsidiary of the GMA Accessories Inc. Founded in 2011 by Lebanon-born and New York-based entrepreneur George Altirs, Capelli Sport also has locations in Europe, the Middle East, and Africa under Capelli Europe GmbH, and in China under GMA Shanghai.
+Capelli Sport is an American sportswear and footwear company based in New York, United States, subsidiary of the GMA Accessories Inc. Founded in 2011 by Lebanon-born and New York–based entrepreneur George Altirs, Capelli Sport also has locations in Europe, the Middle East, and Africa under Capelli Europe GmbH, and in China under GMA Shanghai.

 Capelli Sport has focused on the soccer market, producing kits, goalkeeper gloves, and balls, as well as casual wear – such as t-shirts, hoodies, jackets and leggings – and accessories, such as bags and hats.
 Capelli's footwear products include sneakers and football boots.

-Overview
+Capelli Sport has equipped various soccer teams, most notably AEK Athens, MSV Duisburg, SV Austria Salzburg, the Lebanon national team, and the Serbia national team.
+They also own shares in Danish club HB Køge and German club MSV Duisburg, among others.

+History

 On January 24, 2017, Capelli Sport signed a corporate partnership with the Rochester Rhinos, a United Soccer League team, and their stadium was renamed Capelli Sport Stadium.
-Since January 20, 2021, Capelli Sport has held 40.1% of the shares of German soccer club MSV Duisburg.

-Capelli Sport has equipped various soccer teams, most notably AEK Athens, MSV Duisburg, and the Lebanon national team.

-Sponsorships

-The following is a list of professional football teams sponsored by Capelli Sport: